FreedomIntelligence/GrammarGPT/README.md

       primaryClass={cs.CL}
 }
 ```
-We are from the School of Data Science, the Chinese University of Hong Kong, Shenzhen (CUHKSZ) and the Shenzhen Rsearch Institute of Big Data (SRIBD).
+We are from the School of Data Science, the Chinese University of Hong Kong, Shenzhen (CUHKSZ), and the Shenzhen Research Institute of Big Data (SRIBD).

-The first author is the visiting student from Soochow University and welcome to our group to contribute the LLMs in the new era.
+The first author is a visiting student from Soochow University, and we welcome persons of noble aspirations to join our group to contribute to the LLMs in the new era.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://api.star-history.com/svg?repos=FreedomIntelligence/GrammarGPT&type=Date&theme=dark" />